ScratchAddons/website-v2/content/docs/getting-started/installing.md

 1. In the Android settings app, open the about page and tap the build number 7 times.
 1. Navigate to the "Developer options" page and enable "USB debugging".
-1. Open the Firefox app and enable "Remote debugging vis USB" in its settings.
+1. Open the Firefox app and enable "Remote debugging via USB" in its settings.

 #### Loading the extension